Aalto-LeTech/aplus-courses/README.md

 ## Code of Conduct

-The team follows Aalto University general [Code of Conduct](https://www.aalto.fi/en/aalto-university/code-of-conduct).
+The team follows Aalto University general [Code of Conduct](https://www.aalto.fi/en/aalto-university/code-of-conduct) principles.

+## Features and further development

+Most of the available features are described in the [manual](https://github.com/Aalto-LeTech/intellij-plugin/blob/test/TESTING.md) (which is also used for testing internally).
+Whereas the roadmap and plans for the future development of the plugin are stored in the [project wiki](https://github.com/Aalto-LeTech/intellij-plugin/wiki/Requirements).
+The list of requirements is in no way final, [we welcome any input](https://github.com/Aalto-LeTech/intellij-plugin/issues/new/choose) and ideas on how to make this undertaking more feature-rich and easier to use :heart:.

 ## Maintenance